The Manual of the Psi

 Psionic Power Types

 Each psionic, no matter which of the nine disciplines of power it belongs to, will come in one of three types.
 Each type denotes a level of magnitude the psionic ability may have compared to others in its discipline, as some are simply more useful (or dangerous) than others.
-All psionic powers can be described as either an art, a talent, or a skill, depending on its potency:
+All psionic powers can be described as either an art, a talent, or a skill, depending on their potency:

 Arts: arts are the so-called 'big guns' of psionic powers.
 They often take the form of devastating attacks or capabilities, those which can quickly end lives or reshape the very nature of the surroundings.
 Arts normally begin play at a low level of power (being purchased at Feeble (2) rank), which demonstrates just how versatile they are - and the effort required to properly master them.

 Talents: while not necessarily the most potent of psionics, talents do have many uses regardless.
-They often serve as defensive or back-up abilities for a psi, and can mean the difference between life and death.
+They often serve as defensive or supplemental abilities for a psi, and can mean the difference between life and death.
 Talents typically start at a slightly higher level than arts when purchased (Poor (4) rank), showcasing their mid-range utility, and can thus be advanced to greater heights somewhat faster.

 Skills: often the most 'minor' of psionic powers, skills are nonetheless vital to the success of any psi.
 These powers take the form of sensory, utilitarian, or other highly focused (yet necessary) abilities.
 Skills always begin at a higher level when purchased (Typical (6)), reflecting their specialty, and thus can be advanced to greater levels of power much more quickly.